dedis/cothority/app/conode/README.md

 * There is no exception-handling if a node is down.
 * Each time you add nodes to your tree, the collective public signature changes.

 ## Requirements

 * A server with a public IPv4 address and two open ports (default: `2000` and `2001`).
 * [Golang](https://golang.org/) version 1.5.1 or newer, in case you plan to compile CoNode yourself.

+Currently there two options to run CoNode both of which will be described further below:

-## Setup CoNode and Participate in the EPFL-CoNode-Project
+* Participate in the EPFL-CoNode-Project

-The following steps are necessary to setup CoNode and participate in the EPFL-CoNode cluster:

-1. Getting CoNode
-    a) Download binaries
-    b) Compile binaries
-2. Configuring CoNode
-3. Launching CoNode
-4. Using CoNode to stamp documents
-5. Updating CoNode
+* Run your own CoNode cluster

 ## Getting CoNode